Transition from One-Parent Family Payment

 JST is paid to people who are not cohabiting and whose youngest child is aged between 7 and 13.
 It aims to support you into the workforce while also acknowledging that you are caring for young children.
 You can take part in a course of education and get JST.
 You can get more information in our document on the Jobseeker’s Transitional payment.

-If you are working and getting Family Income Supplement (FIS) in addition to OFP, your FIS payment will be automatically reviewed when your OFP ends.
-In most cases this will lead to an increase in your FIS payment.
+If you are working and getting Working Family Payment (WFP) in addition to OFP, your WFP will be automatically reviewed when your OFP ends.
+In most cases this will lead to an increase in your WFP.

-If you have a general question about FIS you can call the FIS section at (043) 334 0053 or e-mail FISSection@welfare.ie.
+If you have a general question about Working Family Payment, you can call the WFP section at (043) 334 0053 or e-mail WFPSupport@welfare.ie.

 OFP and Carer’s Allowance